 Another retro blogpost, and this time it is Fort Nelson near Portsmouth.
-I had seen the fort when we had popped into Portsmouth in April, I had intended going back there one day but logistically it was too difficult to reach it without a vehicle.
+I had seen the fort when we had popped into Portsmouth in April and I had intended going back there one day but logistically it was too difficult to reach it without a vehicle.
 One of five forts situated on the summit of Portsdown Hill it is part of the protection of Portsmouth Naval Base.
 Fort Nelson is now part of the Royal Armouries and houses their collection of artillery.

 According to my landlord, the forts were built to protect from invasion by the French coming over the landward side of Portsmouth, and it is confirmed by the fields of fire that the fort has.